rogeredthat/gokulkrishh.github.io/_drafts/Writing-Code-For-Accessibility.md

 image: /images/accessibility/a11y.png
 ---

-# What is web accessibility?
+# What Is Web Accessibility?

 Web accessibility means letting the user to navigate and interact with your site by any means.
 Let it be a keyboard, a mouse or people with disabilities and impairments.

-## Writing code for accessibility
+## Writing Code For Accessibility

 Lets learn accessibility by starting with `HTML`.
 We will style both the `<div>` and `<button>` tag to look like the same.